 As soon as our friend Lucas Werthein told us about the project called Social Galaxy he had launched in partnership with Samsung, our Founder, Fê Paronetto went to check it out!

-The infinite mirrored tunnel gathers all the posts off public Instagram accounts.
+The infinite mirrored tunnel gathers all the posts from public Instagram accounts.
 You connect it to your own feed, but you need to set it public, if it’s not.
 After connecting them, it projects it onto the countless screens.
 The system selects the texts and photos and, a robotic voice in the back, reads it all out loud.

 The collage is amazing and unexplainable in words, projecting your entire social life in the tunnel.
 It takes you back to special moments and creates a nostalgic and emotional sensation!